frantafr/m365d/mdi/mdi.md

 ### Capacity planning
-Make sure you start with this capacity planning tool execution before anything else. https://learn.microsoft.com/en-us/defender-for-identity/capacity-planning
+Make sure you start with this capacity planning tool execution before anything else. https://learn.microsoft.com/en-us/defender-for-identity/capacity-planning When analyzing the results, look at the peaks: maybe you have some process (backup or similar) responsible of this peak: you might optimize the required resources by applying some throttling on this process (for instance make the backup process do the job in 4 hours instead of 1).

 ### Script to check installation prerequisites
 Recently this nice Test-MdiReadiness.ps1 script has been made available, make sure to leverage it to simplify deployment.